Best Commercial Espresso Machine

 Elektra

-This Italian manufacturing company was founded in 1947 and puts their focus on the artistic side of espresso brewing.
-They are one of the few companies that has refused to produce any automatic machines, specializing exclusively in manual and semi-automatics.
+This Italian manufacturing company was founded in 1947 and puts its focus on the artistic side of espresso brewing.
+They are one of the few companies that have refused to produce any automatic machines, specializing exclusively in manual and semi-automatics.

 Common Questions